nguyet0310/wdio_appium2.0/README.md

 # webdriverio-appium

 This project is part of a course about automated tests to Android mobile application.
-Made with these tests frameworks: Appium, WebDriveIO and BrowserStack.
+Made with these tests frameworks: Appium, WebDriveIO and run locally
-Also have CI/CD integration with GitHub Actions to run the test suite.

 ## Test report